 The follow-up actions in respect of timing variances should be stated.
-For example, if subscriptions due are 40% overdue, what steps are being taken to collect the money due?
+For example, if 40% of subscriptions are overdue, what steps are being taken to collect the money?

-More permanent variances, which are more serious variances, for example, a grant application being declined, would require a comment on how this would be dealt with.
+More permanent variances, which can be more serious, for example, a grant application being declined, would require a comment on how this would be dealt with.
 This might include applying to another source or delaying the expenditure until funding has been secured.